jupyterlab-contrib/jupyterlab-quickopen/README.md

 `ContentManagers` that are not based on the local filesystem.
 That change might require a new `ContentManager` API since walking the file hierarchy via HTTP calls is pretty heavyweight.
 Python/TypeScript tests are also required.

+_Will this extension work with JupyterLab 2.x?_

+Version 0.5.0 is the last revision compatible with JupyterLab 2.x.
+See the [README in the 0.5.0 tagged commit](https://github.com/parente/jupyterlab-quickopen/tree/0.5.0) for install instructions.

+Be aware that I do **not** backport security and bug fixes to this or older versions.